 If you have pain on the bottom of your foot, it is common that the source is a pinched nerve in your low back.
 As this image shows, nerves L4, L5, and S1 send signals to the foot.
 You can have a compressed nerve that does NOT create back problems, but instead creates pain, numbness, or tingling on the bottom of the foot.
-The plantar fascia is connective tissue on the bottom of the foot, which, when tight, can also produce pain on the bottom of the foot.
-A McKenzie clinical evaluation diagnoses the true SOURCE of the problem - which leads to an individualized treatment plan.
+The plantar fascia is connective tissue on the bottom of the foot, which, when irritated or tight, can also produce pain on the bottom of the foot.
+A thorough McKenzie clinical examination aims to diagnose the true source of the problem - which leads to an individualized treatment plan. -- Laura

 Learn more about the world of diagnosing and treating orthopedics here!